 This is what a Chatbot does.
 Chatbots are not programmed for sales pitches.
 Instead, they are prepared to assist shoppers no matter what a customer’s query is.
 Here is where Chatbots truly drive in the traditional commerce approach to eCommerce shopping.

 However, there seem to be inevitable hiccups in the user experience while getting things done by interacting with Chatbots.
 Though it seems easy and exciting to interact, current Chatbots seem to add more steps than conventional UI in getting things done.
-It is the need to overcome this fiction that has given rise to three major chatbot trends – (i) NLU (Natural Language Understanding), (ii) Voice Interface, and (iii) Conversational Commerce.
+It is the need to overcome this friction that has given rise to three major chatbot trends – (i) NLU (Natural Language Understanding), (ii) Voice Interface, and (iii) Conversational Commerce.

 From NLP to NLU